cegbuji14/TheGreatest/PRODUCT_DOC.md

 The app is currently for NBA fans.
 In the future it could be used for other sports fans or for any field where people can make cases in favor of someone who is not as highly decorated.

 4. Technology Stack
-C++17, Node.js, Express.js, Fetch API, Vanilla HTML, CSS, clang++, lldb, macOS, git and github
+C++17, Node.js, Express.js, Fetch API, Vanilla HTML, CSS, Docker, Kubernetes clang++, lldb, macOS, git and github

 5. User Flow
 -User launches app